 What we do

 Florida Justice Center is a nonprofit legal aid and behavioral health organization that is at the forefront of an emerging model of holistic legal services.
 By combining quality legal representation with social and mental health services, we are able to treat the whole person and address the issues that brought about their involvement in the justice system.

-As the first and only legal aid organization in Florida authorized to practice criminal law, FLJC is uniquely situated to create meaningful individual and systemic change.
+As the first and only legal aid organization in Florida authorized to provide criminal legal services, FLJC is uniquely situated to create meaningful individual and systemic change.

 HOW WE DO IT